0xpapercut/solana-substreams/README.md

 2. Run `. ./token.sh`
 3. Start streaming with `make stream START=<slot>`.
 You can verify the most recent slot on the [Solana Explorer](https://explorer.solana.com).

-Suported events are swap, initialize, deposit and withdraw.
+Suported events include swap, initialize, deposit and withdraw.
+For more information, refer to the [protobuf specification](proto/raydium.proto).